 The history of the F.W.
-Webb Company began on April 11, 1866 when John Van Ness Stults (1837-1919) opened a wholesale plumbing supply company on Elm Street in Boston, Massachusetts.
+Webb Company began on April 11, 1866 when New Jersey-native John Van Ness Stults (1837-1919) opened a wholesale plumbing supply company on Elm Street in Boston, Massachusetts.
 An accomplished plumber and patent holder, John later partnered with Henry W. Mansur to form the Stults & Mansur Company in 1873.

 Henry McShane (1830-1889), founder of Henry McShane Manufacturing in Baltimore, Maryland, whose metal casting company was then - and still is today - famous for its church bells, purchased Stults & Mansur in 1888.
 Henry hired his brother-in-law, Frank W. Webb (1848-1912), to run the new Boston branch.
 Frank had previously worked for his father's plumbing business, H.W.
 Webb & Sons, in Baltimore.

 When McShane died a year after purchasing Stults & Mansur, his sons ran the business for the next ten years with Frank successfully ensconced and making his mark in Boston.

 In 1899, Frank Webb purchased the Boston branch from the McShane brothers and the following year renamed it, F.W.
 Webb Manufacturing Company.
 It was the largest plumbing supply house north of New York, which over time evolved from a manufacturer to a pure distributor.

 Frank remained at the helm of his new company for the next 12 years until his untimely death in 1912.
 Over the next 20 years, F.W.
 Webb Manufacturing Company was owned by a group of investors and run by Herbert Thorndike (1876-1945, front row left), who assumed leadership of the company upon Frank’s death.